October 2015 Coach's Quiz

-We’ve suggested eight rules on how to avoid fair housing claims based on familial status.
+We have given you seven Dos & Don’ts for handling requests for assistance animals.
 Now let’s look at how the rules might apply in the real world.
-Take the COACH’s Quiz to see what you’ve learned.
+Take the Coach’s Quiz to see what you have learned.

 INSTRUCTIONS: Each of the following questions has only one correct answer.
 On a separate piece of paper, write down the number of each question, followed by the answer you think is correct—for example, (1) b, (2) a, and so on.
 The correct answers (with explanations) follow the quiz.
 Good luck!

 Federal fair housing law prohibits communities from having a pet policy.
 True or false?

 Your community must consider a request for an assistance animal even if the resident doesn’t appear to be disabled.
 True or false?

 Your community has a no-pet policy.
 Recently, you discovered that a resident has a cat in her unit, but she said that she’s disabled and it’s an emotional support animal.
 It seems as though she’s just trying to keep her pet cat, so you can enforce the lease to require her to remove the animal.
 True or false?